MasonGao/GroupS-Shared-Libs/README.md

 ## Introduction

 This project aims to provide a comprehensive solution for managing and organizing generic C++ code in HEP calculation.
-It is designed to simplify the calculation process, improve code maintainability, and enhance collaboration among students in Group'S. Such as QCD Beta function:
+It is designed to simplify the calculation process, improve code maintainability, and enhance collaboration among students in Group'S.

+## Features

+### 1. Code Organization

+The project offers a structured approach to organizing C++ code.
+It provides a directory structure that separates different components of the program, such as **constants**, **anomalous dimension**, and **hard functions**.
+This organization system helps in locating and managing code files efficiently.Such as QCD Beta function:

 $$
 \beta(\alpha_{s})=-2\alpha_{s}\sum_{n=0}^{\infty}\beta_{n}\left(\frac{\alpha_{s}}{4\pi}\right)^{n+1},